StevenMayher/431-2021/classes/class15/README.md

 ### [The Covid Fable](https://www.nytimes.com/2021/10/08/briefing/covid-restrictions-delta-caseload.html)

 This is a [brief article by David Leonhardt](https://www.nytimes.com/2021/10/08/briefing/covid-restrictions-delta-caseload.html) in the New York Times, posted 2021-10-08.
 The key point is made by the subtitle, which is "When we treat Covid as a simple morality play, we can end up making bad predictions."

+A few quotes from the piece:

+> The best measure of U.S. cases (a seven-day average, adjusted for holiday anomalies) peaked around 166,000 on Sept.
+1 — the very day that seemed to augur a new surge.
+The number of new daily cases has since fallen almost 40 percent.
+Hospitalizations are down about 30 percent.
+Deaths, which typically change direction a few weeks after cases, have declined 13 percent since Sept.
+20.

 Here is the key image...

 ![](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class15/images/covid_nyt.png)

+> To be fair, forecasting a pandemic is inherently difficult.
+Virtually all of us, expert and not, have at times been surprised by Covid and incorrect about what was likely to happen next.
+It’s unavoidable.

+> Let’s start by recalling a near-universal human trait: People are attracted to stories with heroes and villains.
+In these stories, the character flaws of the villains bring them down, allowing the decency of the heroes to triumph.
+The stories create a clear relationship between cause and effect.
+They make sense. ...
+The real world does not lend itself to moralistic fables.

+> In the case of Covid, the fable we tell ourselves is that our day-to-day behavior dictates the course of the pandemic.
+When we are good — by staying socially distant and wearing our masks — cases are supposed to fall.
+When we are bad — by eating in restaurants, hanging out with friends and going to a theater or football game — cases are supposed to rise.

+> The main determinants of Covid’s spread (other than vaccines, which are extremely effective) remain mysterious.
+Some activities that seem dangerous, like in-person school or crowded outdoor gatherings, may not always be.
+As unsatisfying as it is, we do not know why cases have recently plunged.
+The decline is consistent with the fact that Covid surges often last for about two months before receding, but that’s merely a description of the data, not a causal explanation.

+> In coming weeks and months, it is possible that the virus will surge again, maybe because of a new variant or because vaccine immunity will wane.
+It is also possible that the population has built up enough immunity — from both vaccines and previous infections — that Delta will have been the last major wave.

+> We don’t know, and we do not have to pretend otherwise.
+We do not have to treat Covid as a facile referendum on virtue.

 ### On how pandemics end, and what "endemic" really means...